FarnazFarahanipad/2D-Keypoint-Localization-on-Depth-Video/README.md

 2D Hand Keypoint Localization  on Depth Video through Video to Video Translation

-This repository contains the code for method introduced in:
+This repository contains the code for method introduced in: http://github.com - automatic!
 Markerless 2D Fingertip Localization on Depth Videos Using PairedVideo-To-Video Translation

 # Requirements
 To run the code you can, e.g., install the following requirements: